Vt. Man Arrested For Threatening Daughter’s School Over Trans People

 Republican U.S. Sen. Ron Johnson signaled Thursday that he would vote for legislation to codify same-sex marriage into federal law.

-...
+That might mean that he would abstain, which will be no help towards:...
 "Prior to the Obergefell v.
 Hodges Supreme Court decision on gay marriage, I supported civil unions," Johnson said in the statement. " After Obergefell, I considered the issue settled.

 "Unlike Roe v.
 Wade, I do not see any scenario in which the Supreme Court would overturn Obergefell.
 The Respect for Marriage Act is another example of Democrats creating a state of fear over an issue in order to further divide Americans for their political benefit.
 Even though I feel the Respect for Marriage Act is unnecessary, should it come before the Senate, I see no reason to oppose it."